Ishadijcks/talkmoji/README.md

 Talkmoji can instantly spice up your digital presence to make it 🔥💯👌

 ## How to use it
-Paste your boring old-person text and retrieve the 😎 text to send to your fellow kids.
+Paste your boring old-person text and retrieve the 😎 text.

 So simple, even you can do it.